KKotlicki/Cibot/README.md

 7.  unless you have a good reason, do not change cibot.py script
 8.  make sure to test your code before uploading
 10. remember not to break asynchronicity
+11. do not duplicate function names, command aliases, or features

 **ToDo:**